• Skip to main content

 • You know how to solve those problems.

-• You know what products and services you will offer to solve those problems.
+• You know what products and services you can offer to solve those problems.

 • You know what rough price points you should be charging for your services and programs to solve those problems.

 • You know if being a personal trainer is a reasonable career path to fulfill your desired lifestyle.
-(There’s a reason many trainers exit the industry after 1-2 years to sell real estate, etc)
+(There’s a reason many trainers exit the industry after 1-2 years to sell real estate, MLMs, or the new trendy grift.)

 The answers to these questions are your coaching compass.
 When you get lost or bogged down in the details, referring back to this information will point you back in the right direction.

-Once you know the “why”, the “how” and “what” we should do tends to answer itself.
+Once you know the “why”, the “how” and “what” tend to sort themselves out over time.

 Back to Table of Contents